Mariede/zenos/README.md

  * **x**: Mandatory.
 The current position in x axis.
 Coordinate x.
  * **y**: Mandatory.
 The current position in y axis.
 Coordinate y.
  * **currentDirection**: Optional.
 Must have for getting and drawning element looking direction.
-   > See more about element directions below - we may check element direction table when starting elements in the map (East)
+   > See more about element directions below - we may check element direction table when starting elements in the map
  * **hitBonus**: Optional - zero bonus if not present.
 It is the **bonus damage** or the life gained to the target (if negative).
    > Only applicable if the origin element type **can hit** and the target has a **life property**
  * **playerAggroRange**: Optional (default 200).
 Range (in pixels) where player can get a map element aggro.